Darlene-13/WayPoint/README.md

 - `waypoint`: a Spring Boot REST API backed by PostgreSQL.
 - `ui/waypoint-ui`: an Angular web application that consumes the API.

-## Why a clear README matters

-A README is the first place a new contributor, reviewer, or user looks for context.
-A clean README explains what the project does, how its parts fit together, how to run it, and what each endpoint is for.
-This reduces setup time, prevents incorrect API usage, and makes it easier to maintain and extend the project.

 ## Main features

 ### Company management